peterjmartinson/writing/DistractedFortune/20241125_SellDrugsAndMugs/draft.md

 My two first designs are sprinkled through the article.
 One mug shows the Pythagorean Theorem, and gives a hint on how to prove it.
 The other shows Carl Gauss's statement of the Law of Quadratic Reciprocity, and presents a chart of some examples.

 Ready to elevate your coffee break?
 Be one of the first to own a Math Mug!
-Sign up for our pre-order list to get exclusive discounts and early access to our launch.
+The first 25 who order one get a 10% discount.

 Still not convinced?
 Share your thoughts in the comments below.
-What kind of math-inspired design would you love to see on a mug?
+What other kinds of math-inspired merch would you like to see?

-You know you want one.
-So what are you waiting for?
-Drop me a message below, and maybe we can make a deal.
-If you wouldn't buy one for a million years, leave a message anyhow and tell me why not.

-At the same time, why not think of a product you wish you could have, but can't find?
-If you want it, why wouldn't someone else?

 _If you liked this article, please leave a comment below, share it with someone you know, and get on my email list!_